Cyclopentolate (Into the eye)

 Warnings While Using This Medicine

 - This medicine will make your eyes sensitive to light.
-Wear sunglasses if you go outside.
+Wear sunglasses when you go outside.

 - It is best to not feed a baby for 4 hours after the baby receives this medicine.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Eye burning or watering that does not go away

 - Unusual behavior, confusion, nervousness